jumanjihouse/pre-commit-hooks/README.md

         - id: git-check  # Configure in .gitattributes
         - id: git-dirty  # Configure in .gitignore
         - id: shellcheck

+## Two ways to invoke pre-commit

+If you want to invoke the checks as a git pre-commit hook, run:

+    pre-commit install

+If you want to run the checks on-demand (outside of git hooks), run:

+    pre-commit run --all-files --verbose

+The [test harness](TESTING.md) of this git repo uses the second approach to run the checks on-demand.

 ## Available hooks